Skip to main content

 While there are many different types of data security technologies, DLP is unique because it focuses on protecting information based on its sensitivity.

-This can include anything from customer contact details held in an on-premise server to ID verification documents sent by email.
+This can include anything from customer contact details held on an on-premises server to ID verification documents sent by email.

 Why Is DLP Important?